The Modern Revenue Methodology for Education Firms.

 The Buyer Has Changed.

-The modern education buyer arrives at the first call with a shortlist, a peer reference, an AI-generated requirements doc, and a clear point of view.
+The modern education buyer arrives at the first call with a shortlist, a peer reference, an AI-generated requirements document, and a clear point of view.
 They are accountable for outcomes that will be measured publicly.
-LOOP is engineered for this reality.
+The challenge is no longer access to information.
+It is earning trust, proving value, and creating momentum in a highly informed buying process.
+LOOP is built for this reality.

 Then